 #3.
 There are many historical, architectural, cultural, natural sites to see

-Maybe we are a cheap destination, but! we are rich of historical, architectural, cultural, natural sites.
+Maybe we are a poor destination, but! we are rich of historical, architectural, cultural, natural sites.
 For example, our Balkan villages are perfect for cultural tourism with many historic buildings, paved streets and powerful atmosphere.
-Here are my Top 3 Cultural Destinations in Bulgaria.
 If you are a nature lover, I would recommend you to visit the 7 Rila Lakes.
 They are the most visited site in the country and not without a reason.
 Each one of the lakes have its own original name associated with its shape or distinguishing characteristics.

 #4.
 There are 9 UNESCO heritage sites in Bulgaria